amphora-engine/amphora-docs/Writerside/topics/Working-with-Binary-Resources.md

 </warning>
 <warning>
 The paths are relative to the executable.
-The default CMakeLists.txt will copy the content directory to the executable's directory after building..
+The default CMakeLists.txt will copy the content directory to the executable's directory after building.
 </warning>